Why do professionals use Makita?

 Browse our range today to find the perfect Makita drill for your needs, whether you need a diamond core drill, angle drill, rotary drill, or something completely different.

 Enjoy free delivery from Toolstore UK and a 1-year manufacturer’s warranty as standard.
-If you have any questions about our Makita drills or any other Makita power tools, contact our team today.
+If you have any questions about our Makita drills or any other Makita tools, contact our team today.

 Makita drills FAQs